pwhale-git/Cohesity-Velero/README.md

 ```

 ***
-### 5. Modify /var/ path to be non-exec in K8s workers
+### 5. Modify /var/ path to be non-exec in ALL K8s workers
 Refer to blog post for details on solution: [https://github.com/vmware-tanzu/velero/discussions/3248](https://github.com/vmware-tanzu/velero/discussions/3248)

 ```